murraylovecode/executive-ai-research/README.md

 ## Methodology

 Open Future Forum research draws on first-party surveys, qualitative interviews, executive discussions, and other data collected from its executive network.
 Full methodology notes are included with each report.
+Raw survey and respondent-level data is not published; only aggregated findings and summary statistics are shared.

 ## Repository Structure

 - `off-research/` - original Open Future Forum reports, organized by function
 - `industry-research/` - summaries and links to third-party research
-- `datasets/` - supporting data where available
+- `datasets/` - aggregated summary tables and methodology notes (no raw survey data)

 ## Publisher